 - Matching Course Design with Active Learning Pedagogy Workshop

-- Meet and consult with IT Services instructional designers
+- Meet and consult with MSU IT Academic Technology instructional designers

 - Faculty Learning Community involvement with faculty panels on active learning pedagogies